starcitizen-lug/knowledge-base/wiki/Troubleshooting/index.md

 8. Try a different wine version.
 If using wine-staging, try standard wine.
 Try wine-staging if using standard wine.
 9. Look for your issue/error in the categories on this page.
 Refer to the steps directly below to gather logs.

 ### Gathering logs
-- Wine log: `~/Games/star-citizen/sc-launch.log`
+- Wine log
+  `~/Games/star-citizen/sc-launch.log`
-- Launcher log: `~/Games/star-citizen/drive_c/users/$USER/AppData/Roaming/rsilauncher/logs/log.log`
+- Launcher log
+  `~/Games/star-citizen/drive_c/users/$USER/AppData/Roaming/rsilauncher/logs/log.log`
+- Game log
-- Game log: `~/Games/star-citizen/drive_c/Program Files/Roberts Space Industries/StarCitizen/LIVE/Game.log`
+  `~/Games/star-citizen/drive_c/Program Files/Roberts Space Industries/StarCitizen/LIVE/Game.log`
-- EAC log : `~/Games/star-citizen/drive_c/users/$USER/AppData/Roaming/EasyAntiCheat`
+- EAC log
-- Native Lutris `lutris -d > ~/lutrislog.log`
-- Flatpak Lutris `flatpak run net.lutris.Lutris -d > ~/lutrislog.log`
+  `~/Games/star-citizen/drive_c/users/$USER/AppData/Roaming/EasyAntiCheat`

+### View game files
+- Default location
+  `~/Games/star-citizen/drive_c/Program Files/Roberts Space Industries/StarCitizen`
+- Use the LUG Helper to find your game files:
+  `Maintenance and Troubleshooting` > `Display Helper and Star Citizen Directories` click on the link to your game directory

 ### Search for your issue in the Troubleshooting pages